Enter your zip to

 The average cost for professional stucco repair is $1,411, but the price can range between $250 and $5,000, depending on the size of your home and how extensive the damage to the stucco is.
 Also, the type of stucco being used plays a factor in the price, with traditional stucco material costing $0.05 to $0.10 per square foot and synthetic stucco $0.25 to $0.50 per square foot.

-In order to conclude the job, professionals will charge about $22 for finishing materials, as well as $300-$500 for paint if needed.
+To conclude the job, professionals will charge about $22 for finishing materials, as well as $300 to $500 for paint if needed.
 Labor costs will generally run between $60 and $120 per square foot, or $40-$50 per hour.

 Find the Right Contractor for Your Siding Project